Just Cause 4 a Fortnite of Street Fighter II on an Ark full of Dinosaurs ... at 40?

 With the SNES, once again, graphics, sound, game play ... they all went through the relative roof.
 16-bit, 32000 colours, the best graphics and sound on the market ...
 The SNES was a gaming beast.
 Super Mario World, Legend Of Zelda : A Link to the Past, F-Zero, Super Mario Kart, Final Fight, Street Fighter II, to name but a few.
 Insanely good.
 Insanely creative.
-6 buttons, arcade perfect graphics and sound ... almost.
+And with an amazing 6 buttons, along with arcade perfect graphics and sound ... almost.

 I say almost, because it still wasn't quite as good.
 Smaller sprites, simplified animations, sound differences, sometimes 2 player became 1 player only.
 Concessions still had to be made.
 And we are only talking 2D games.
 The Neo Geo was the only machine that could really do arcade perfect at the time.
 But that was so expensive, and games so unaffordable that no one had one.
 If you even dreamed of having one you'd wake up bankrupt.
 It was basically an arcade machine in a console with the price tag to match. £400 to buy and £200 a game ... and that was in 90's prices!
 Totally insane.
 So it didn't really count as a 'home' console at all ... unless your home was Wayne Manor and you happened to be Bruce Wayne.
 It was also classed as 24-bit, not 16-bit, with a mix of 16-bit and 32-bit components.
 Ridiculously ahead of it's time ... but that is exactly why it didn't sell.
 Remember that German philosophers term 'zeitgeist'?
 SNK clearly didn't ...